quangthangisme/tp/docs/DeveloperGuide.md

     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2e.
-The Contact is not assigned to the Event.
+The contact is not assigned to the event.
     * 2e1.
 TC displays an error message.

       Use case resumes from step 2.

-**Use case 21: Log a Contact as attended an Event**
+**Use case 21: Log a contact as having attended an event**

 **MSS**
-1. User <u>finds all Events (UC:18)</u>.
+1. User <u>finds all events (UC:18)</u>.
-2. User requests to log a Contact as attended for an Event.
+2. User requests to log a contact as having attended for an event.
-3. TC marks the Contact as attended.
+3. TC marks the contact as attended.
 4. TC displays a confirmation message.

 **Extensions**